-The Governor requests that a new article entitled "Relating to Child Care Assistance" be added to the FY 2017 Appropriation Act.
-The new article deals with the Transitional Child Care Assistance program that is set to expire on September 30, 2016.
-The proposed language would eliminate the expiration date and would implement a transitional program that provides child care assistance for a period of one year (12 months) after a family's income has surpassed 180 percent of the federal poverty level or until that family's income exceeds 225 percent of the federal poverty level, whichever occurs first.
+The Governor requests that a new article entitled "Relating to Child Care Assistance" be added to the FY 2018 Appropriation Act.
+The new article deals with the Transitional Child Care Assistance program that is set to expire on September 30, 2017.
+The proposed article would eliminate the sunset date and make the transitional program permanent.